Cobra Kai season 4

 The fourth season of Cobra Kai, also known as Cobra Kai IV, released on Netflix on December 31, 2021, and consisted of 10 episodes.
 The series is a direct sequel to the original four films in The Karate Kid franchise, focusing on the characters of Daniel LaRusso and Johnny Lawrence over 30 years after the original film.
 It is the second season to be released in 2021 and second to initially release on Netflix after the first two seasons released on YouTube.
 The season was also released on DVD on September 13, 2022, a few days after the premiere of the show's fifth season.

+The season witnesses Johnny and Daniel, as well as their students, put aside their differences in order to defeat Cobra Kai at the All-Valley Tournament, with the losing dojo being forced to disband.
+In order to combat the new threat, Kreese invites his old friend Terry Silver in order to take down Johnny and Daniel, but inadvertently unleashes a greater threat.

 The season has twelve starring roles, nine of which returned from the previous season, an additional two were added to main cast after recurring throughout previous seasons, and one was added as a newcomer to the series reprising his role from the film series.
 The season also featured guest appearances from other characters in the film series, re-introducing two recurring characters after a season-long absence, and featuring a cameo appearance from Carrie Underwood.
 The fourth season was filmed in early 2021.
 Two soundtrack albums feature accompanying music from the season and were released on January 7, 2022.
 The season received mostly positive reviews from critics and also topped Netflix's global viewership charts within three days of its release.